alexadam/github-create/README.md

 # github-create
-Save the current folder as a new GitHub repository
+Turn the current directory into a new GitHub repository

 ## How to "install"